FAQ's

 APAEA has always had a strong “grassroots” approach to the work we do.

-With this, time commitment will vary depending on motivation of the individual, however the Chair and Executive Committee members are required to serve a two-year term.
+With this, time commitment will vary depending on motivation of the individual, however the Chair and Executive Committee members serve two-year terms.

 Since we don’t have dues, how are we going to fund projects, travel for meetings, training, etc?

-Innovative and creative ways to establish informal and formal partnerships with national programs, Regions/Stations/Areas, other employee resource groups, and other federal agencies, are necessary to leverage to meet APAEA mission and scope.
+Innovative and creative ways to establish informal and formal partnerships with national programs, partners, and other employee resource groups are necessary to meet APAEA's mission and scope.

 Seeking parity and alignment with others who share similar breadth and depth will help to sustain and build upon what APAEA does.